How to Have an Eco-Friendly Thanksgiving

 2. Look for Products in Packaging You Can Recycle

-While you should aim to get as much produce and other fixings for your Thanksgiving dinner from the farmers’ market, you’ll likely have some things you need to get from the grocery store.
+While you should aim to get as much produce and other fixings for your Thanksgiving dinner from the farmers’ market as possible, you’ll likely have some things you need to get from the grocery store.

 When you go grocery shopping, look for products that come in packaging you can recycle, such as cardboard boxes, recyclable plastic, tin or aluminum cans, and glass bottles and jars.
 The more you can recycle, the more you can cut down on packaging that ends up in the landfill.